Large deviations for the 3D dimer model: Large deviation principles

 Replacing $u$ by $\lambda u$ with $\lambda = 1-(3K+1)\beta-\beta$, the new flow $\lambda u\in AF(\widetilde R)$ and in fact is valued in $\text{Int}(\mc O)$.
 Further by Proposition \ref{prop: wass vs sup}, there is another constant $C>0$ such that

 By the triangle inequality,

+where in the second inequality, we use that $g$ is supported in $R$ and a basic property of the Wasserstein distance.
 The first term is controlled by Equation \eqref{eq: approximation to average}.
 The second is bounded by a fixed constant times $\delta$, and the third is bounded by a fixed constant times $\alpha$.
+(Since $g_\alpha$ is defined by averaging $g$ over balls of size $\alpha$, to transform $g_\alpha$ into $g$, the maximum distance that flow needs to be moved is $\alpha$, and the total flow is of constant order.
+This gives a bound on the Wasserstein distance of order $\alpha$.)
 Therefore taking $\alpha,\beta>0$ small enough and correspondingly taking $\delta< \max\{\alpha_0-\alpha,\theta\}$, $d_W(\lambda u,g)$ can be made arbitrarily small.

 The flow $\lambda u\in AF(\widetilde R)$ and is valued in $\text{Int}(\mc O)$.
 Finally we modify $\lambda u$ as follows to construct $\widetilde g$ which also takes rational values.
 To do this, we solve the linear constraint problem to make the values of the flow rational without breaking the divergence-free condition.